VaibhavDangaich/Sagepilot/ARCHITECTURE.md

 source + README + this note + a walkthrough video), so the backend and frontend are kept as ordinary separate local services instead.

+## Beyond the required scope

+On top of the required architecture above, this also adds a few things that aren't in the spec at all (full detail in `README.md`'s "What stands out" / "Custom additions" sections):

+- A **cross-run, semantic long-term-memory store** (`long_term_lessons`) — problem/
+  resolution pairs from any order, embedded with OpenAI `text-embedding-3-small` and retrieved by cosine similarity, so a resolution on one order can inform a semantically similar problem on a completely different order later.
+Populated both automatically (the agent flags notable problems at run finalization) and manually (a human can log a lesson with fault attribution — our side vs. client side — from the UI).
+- A **force-directed graph view per order** (Cytoscape.js) as an alternative to the timeline list, with a click-to-inspect panel, plus a **stateless per-order chatbot** for free-text Q&A grounded in that order's own history.
+- Full **decision transparency** in the UI: which past lessons were consulted each turn, and the raw payload behind every timeline entry.

+None of this is required for the core Temporal architecture to work — it's additive, and the required control flow described above is unaffected by any of it.

 ## Testing

 `backend/tests/test_workflow.py` exercises the actual workflow class against